shan-kmr/loop-news/README.md

 - **Medium (0.3)**: Balanced grouping
 - **High (0.4)**: Fewer groups with more articles per group

-### AI Summaries with Llama 3.2
+### AI-Powered Summaries

-Each day's articles are summarized using Meta's Llama 3.2 model:
+Each day's articles are summarized using an AI model.
+By default, the application uses OpenAI's GPT-4.1 Nano, but it can also use Meta's Llama 3.2 model.

+#### OpenAI GPT-4.1 Nano (Default)

-- **Model**: meta-llama/Llama-3.2-3B-Instruct
+- **Model**: gpt-4.1-nano
 - **Prompt Template**:
   ```
   System: You are a helpful assistant that creates concise news summaries.